 The optical density (OD) values at 660 nm were measured for various concentrations of the tested sample, providing valuable insight into the interaction between the sample and the assay medium.
 The OD values at this wavelength are typically indicative of the sample’s absorption properties, which, in the context of enzyme inhibition assays, can be used to gauge changes in enzyme activity or the presence of bioactive components in the sample.
-The results show a clear trend: as the concentration of the tested sample increases, the OD values decrease.
+The results show a clear trend: as the concentration of the sample tested increases, the OD values decrease.

 FIGURE 5.
 OD Value at 660 nm for Different Concentrations of Tested Samples